Disclaimer: I do not own Naruto (shocking isn't it?), just the original concepts and plot in this story. Cover image owned by Mazzat.

 To think, that when I was first brought here I had been so sure of myself that I had all but swaggered into the ring of my first spar, confident in my victory.
 Well that all changed when not even a second later a palm strike to my face broke my nose along with my arrogance.

 I had realized my mistake almost immediately.
 My mind may have known the correct response but my body didn't.
-Whenever I wanted to block the blow I had to consciously move my arms into position, whenever I want to dodge a strike I needed to consciously command my feet to move.
+Whenever I wanted to block the blow I had to consciously move my arms into position, whenever I wanted to dodge a strike I needed to consciously command my feet to move.
 And there lies the problem; the lack of any proper reflexes slowed me.
-It was only a minor delay, barely even a split second in reaction time, but that split second made all the difference.
+It was only a minor delay, barely even a split second in reaction time, but that split second made all the difference when a match was decided under a second.

 It had been a week since that first loss and I hadn't won a single spar yet.
 Hell, I don't think I was even able to get in a solid blow against any of these kids.
 Even against the least talented of the bunch, the size advantage was simply too large for me to gap.
 Their arms gave them far better reach, and their longer legs made them faster.